bitrise-io/bitrise.io/README.md

 We maintain a [library of Bitrise build steps](https://github.com/bitrise-io/bitrise-steplib), featuring all the [integrations](https://www.bitrise.io/integrations) we deploy to [bitrise.io](https://www.bitrise.io).

+### Steps

+A step is a script with a corresponding `yml` that conforms to the formatting and naming conventions of the StepLib.

-You can find all of them under [/steps](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps).
+You can find all our steps' `yml`s under [/steps](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps).

-The step repositories which we maintain and support can be queried by searching for [steps-](https://github.com/bitrise-io?utf8=%E2%9C%93&query=steps-) on our [GitHub page](https://github.com/bitrise-io).
+The repositories of steps which we maintain and support can be queried by searching for [steps-](https://github.com/bitrise-io?utf8=%E2%9C%93&query=steps-) on our [GitHub page](https://github.com/bitrise-io).

+### Scripts

+We have most of our scripts written in Go and bash, but it's possible to write it in any language our machines have installed like Ruby or Node.js.

 > You can create a StepLib independently from Bitrise anytime, you will be able to use our CLI tools to maintain it, they are not tied to *our StepLib*.

 ## Bitrise CLI tools

-Check out our [CLI's page](https://www.bitrise.io/cli) for a nice intro about why is it so great to have Bitrise installed on your machine.
+Check out our [CLI's page](https://www.bitrise.io/cli) for a nice intro about why is it helpful to have Bitrise installed on your machine.

 ### Bitrise